What to Eat Before a Workout

-Have you ever felt completely ready to exercise with great intentions and perfect motivation, yet when it came down to it your body just wouldn’t cooperate?
-I bet you have – it happens to the best of us – because no matter how determined you are you can’t force your body to perform unless you’ve fueled it correctly.
+Do you ever feel completely ready for exercise with the best intentions and perfect motivation, yet your body just won’t cooperate when it comes down to it?
+It happens to the best of us!
+No matter how determined you are, you can’t force your body to perform unless you’ve fueled it correctly.

-Here’s the reason; many people are unaware of this, but the body actually works to reappear and build your muscles 24 hours a day – not just whilst being active – so the type of food you eat before (and after) a workout makes a massive difference to what you get out of a working out.
+Here’s the reason; many people are unaware of this, but the body actually works to repair and build your muscles 24 hours a day – not only whilst being active.
+So the type of food you eat before (and after) a workout makes a massive difference to what you get out of it.

 1: One slice of wholemeal toast with sliced banana (and add a sprinkle of cinnamon if you like that as well as that helps stabilize your blood sugar)